praveek/launch.en/help/extension-reference/web/adobe-analytics-product-string-extension/adobe-analytics-product-string-release-notes.md

 **Bug Fixes**

-* Fixed a bug where the products string wasn't included with some versions of the Adobe Analytics extension.
+* Fixed a bug where the products string wasn't included with some versions of the [!DNL Adobe Analytics] extension.